 College counseling staff use the Senior Seminar curriculum to guide all seniors through the college application process.
 The Senior Seminar meets every other day during the school day to help students set goals for the future, research college options, prepare college essays, and create résumés.
 By the end of their senior year, students will produce a senior portfolio which will help them apply to college.

 Thurgood Marshall Academy’s Summer Prep Program provides incoming 9th grade and 10th grade transfer students with an introduction to the academic and behavioral demands of succeeding at a college preparatory high school.
 Computer classes and cultural and athletic enrichment activities are also offered to broaden the experiences and skills of incoming students.
 To encourage parental involvement, Summer Prep also holds workshops for parents on supporting their child’s education and beginning to prepare for college.
 The Summer Prep program consists of an intensive six-week program, beginning in June and ending in late July.

 Homework Help is Thurgood Marshall Academy’s after school study space designed to provide all students with the resources they need to understand and complete their homework.
 On Mondays through Fridays, Homework Help offers students one-on-one tutoring, access to faculty, a chance to work collaboratively with other students, and a variety of enrichment activities.
 Programs staff provide a snack for Homework Help participants in the library after dismissal.
 Tutors include school faculty and staff and trained students from The George Washington University, Georgetown University, and Howard University.
-College students or professionals interested in tutoring are invited to complete a Tutor Application.

 Youth Judicial Internship Program